-Hey!
-I’m Mikayla, and I’m a biologist driven by curiosity about how animals adapt to a changing world.
-I grew up on Cape Cod, where fishing and boating first sparked my fascination with nature—long before I ever called it science.
+Hey, I’m Mikayla.
+I’m an ecologist driven by a curiosity about how animals adapt to environmental change.
+I grew up on Cape Cod, where fishing and boating first sparked my fascination with nature, long before I ever called it science.

 My Path Into Science